ewfx/gaied-exceptionally-unhandled/README.md

 ## 🎯 Introduction
 A brief overview of your project and its purpose.
 Mention which problem statement are your attempting to solve.
 Keep it concise and engaging.

+The objective is to develop an Mulit-agent Agentic AI email classifier, that can efficiently identify the service request type from email content, subject, and attachments.
+The solution leverages Gemini (or alternative LLaMA models) integrated with LangChain to classify emails based on predefined rules and keyword patterns.
+While Generative AI (like Gemini, GPT, and LLaMA) focuses on content creation based on prompts, Agentic AI introduces a more dynamic and autonomous decision-making framework.

+Agentic AI can:

+✅ Break down complex tasks into smaller steps.
+✅ Strategically decide which tools, APIs, or functions to use.
+✅ Adapt to changing conditions during runtime.
+✅ Maintain context and learn from previous actions.

 ## 🎥 Demo
 🔗 [Live Demo](#) (if applicable)
 📹 [Video Demo](#) (if applicable)